Pause

 Admissions process

-Do note that, due to the volume of applicants we interview, we cannot provide feedback – please refer to the RADA Admissions Policy for more information.
+Please note that, due to the volume of applicants we interview, we cannot provide feedback – please refer to the RADA Admissions Policy for more information.

-Find more details about what to prepare for each stage of the interview process in our Admissions Procedure Guide.
+Find more details about what to prepare for each stage of the interview process in our admissions procedure guide.

 Information for disabled applicants

 We welcome applications from disabled applicants and encourage them to disclose relevant information regarding any disability when completing their application form, to enable us to provide additional support during the admissions process.
+Find out more about the ways RADA support disabled applicants in our Student Life pages.

 If you are a disabled applicant and would like further advice or guidance, please contact the admissions team directly on admissions@rada.ac.uk.